BACK ROADS LITERARY REVIEW

 Joann Schissel

 Joann turned to fiction writing in 2017 after retiring from her employment years working in marketing and graphic design.
 After years of crafting marketing copy, blogs, and website content, her husband, Michael, suggested writing to the weekly exercises of the Marion County Writers Workshop.
-She discovered the passion of storytelling and is currently fine-tuning her first novel, Before It’s Too Late, a work that started with a writing exercise.
+She discovered the passion of storytelling and released her first novel, Before It’s Too Late, in May 2024, a work that started with a writing exercise.
 She enjoys writing women’s fiction and illustrating book covers.
 She uses the pen name of Joann Van Schiz.

 Picture